 Individuals at higher risk of colon cancer should have screening earlier and potentially more frequently.
 Individuals at higher risk of colon and rectal cancer include:

-- Individuals with a family history of colon or rectal cancer in a relative who was diagnosed before the age of 60.
+- Individuals with a family history of colon or rectal cancer.

 - Individuals with a history of polyps.

 - Individuals with inflammatory bowel disease (Crohn’s disease or ulcerative colitis).